AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 #### Viewing a contact: `cview`

-You can use `cview` to view a contact.
+You can use `cview` to view the full details of a contact.
+This is particularly useful if your contact has a very long _field_, like a long address or long website.

 **Format:** `cview INDEX`

-* displays only the contact at the specified `INDEX`.
+* Displays only the contact at the specified `INDEX`.
 * All **truncated** details of the contact you want to view will be **expanded fully**.
 * `INDEX` refers to the index number shown in the displayed contact list.